pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 ## Known Issues

 {{% notice issues %}}
-These problems are already known to us in pascom 19 and we are currently working on a solution
+No problems are known at the moment!
 {{% / notice%}}